chef/chef-server/doc/pgsql-migration-deployment-plan.md

 * Have available the database RW password from data bag secrets: chef\_db.rw\_password
 * Have available a production org:
     * should have one extra user associated that can be deleted
-    *
 * ccr on mysql master to ensure that the necessary components are in place.
+* clear test data from destination postgres database

 ## Initiate Downtime